What does contract ‘repudiation’ and ‘breach’ mean for builders?

 Once the second notice (termination) is sent, more often than not the parties will end up in Court or in VCAT if significant monies are owed on either side.
 If the Builder serves the termination notice, or if the Owner has otherwise repudiated the contract, the Builder will be entitled to claim damages under the contract against the Owner.

 The damages claimed by the Builder can be on a “quantum meruit”.
-This means that rather than just claiming what is owed under the stage or progress claims set out in the contract schedule, the Builder is entitled to count up all costs incurred with trades and suppliers for which they have not been paid by the Owner, and add a margin for profit.
-This will sometimes be higher than what is in the contract schedule or what was actually billed in the invoice to the Owner.
+This means that rather than just claiming strictly what was owed under the stage or progress claims set out in the contract schedule, the Builder is entitled to count up value of work with trades and suppliers for which they have not been paid by the Owner.
+This was recently thought to allow claims of quantum meruit that were sometimes higher than the contract schedule price or what was actually billed in the invoice to the Owner.

 I cannot emphasise enough how important it is for Builders to retain good paperwork and to ensure that all relevant invoices and receipts are included in a court or VCAT claim and given to your legal representative.
 That means invoices and receipts from subcontractors and suppliers, it is not enough just to rely on the invoices served on the Owner and a summary spreadsheet.